Threespot/unorphanize/README.md

 Helper function to wrap the last X words in an HTML tag to prevent them from wrapping.

+NOTE: Text hidden by CSS will be treated the same as visible text.

 ## Install

 ```bash